-Detailed and full Regulatory Compliance report on Sanctions can be found here:
+Detailed and full Regulatory Compliance report on Sanctions can be found here: Our recommendations and details are in this file

 The State Consumer Rights Protection Authority

 EU Accessibility Requirements Become Mandatory for Digital Products and Services

 Starting June 28, 2025, businesses in Lithuania must comply with new accessibility requirements ensuring that products and services are usable by all consumers, including persons with disabilities.
 These obligations stem from the EU Accessibility Act and are enforced through national legislation and oversight by authorities like the State Consumer Rights Protection Authority (VVTAT).